openxpki/openxpki/doc/quickstart.rst

 -------------------------

-OpenXPKI can assemble server generated keys into java keystores for immediate use with java based applications like tomcat.
+OpenXPKI can assemble server generated keys into java keystores for immediate use with java-based applications like tomcat.
 This requires a recent version of java ``keytool`` installed.
 On debian, this is provided by the package ``openjdk-7-jre``.
 Note: You can set the location of the keytool binary in ``system.crypto.token.javajks``, the